imnltsa/ios15tether/README.md

 Firmware keys for J120AP 19H12:
 ```

-You can now serve these keys on your `localhost` server.
+You can now serve these keys on your `localhost` server for `futurerestore`.
 <!-- TODO -->

 ## Restoring
 Take note of the board configuration of your device.
-When you're looking at the `.ipsw` list on [ipsw.me](https://ipsw.me/), click the "Device Information" tab and note the `BoardConfig`.
+When you're looking at the version list on [ipsw.me](https://ipsw.me/), click the "Device Information" tab and note the `BoardConfig`.
 For example, the iPad Pro 2 (12.9-inch, WiFi) has a BoardConfig of `J120AP`.

 1. Get an `.ipsw` of the `15.x` version you want to go down to.
 You can download this from [ipsw.me](https://ipsw.me/).
 Once you obtain the `.ipsw`, rename it to `ipsw.ipsw` and copy it to your working directory.
 2. Extract the `.ipsw` with `unzip ipsw.ipsw -d ipsw`.
 3. From the `ipsw` directory, copy the kernel cache.
-The kernel cache should be at the root of the extracted `ipsw` directory.
+The kernel cache should be at the root of the extracted `ipsw` directory and named after your device (ie. `kernelcache.release.ipad7` for the `iPad7,x`, a shortened version related to the device identifier).
 Copy the kernel cache to your working directory and rename it to `kernelcache`.
 4. From the `ipsw` directory, copy the restore ramdisk; you can identify this using the build manifest.
 You can open `BuildManifest.plist` with TextEdit by either using Finder or `open -e BuildManifest.plist`.
 Search for "RestoreRamDisk" and look for the second result.
 Look a couple lines beneath, until you see `<key>Path</key>` under the `RestoreRamDisk` key and dictionaries.
 The `<string>` underneath the Path key is the name of the restore ramdisk `.dmg`.
 Copy the `.dmg` with the same name as the `.dmg` in the `<string></string>` to your working directory, and rename it to `restore_ramdisk`.
 5. Extract the ramdisk with `img4 -i restore_ramdisk -o ramdisk.dmg`.
 6. Mount the ramdisk with `mkdir ramdisk && hdiutil attach ramdisk.dmg -mountpoint ramdisk`.